a16z-infra/llama2-chatbot/README.md

 ## Features

 - Chat history is maintained for each session (if you refresh, chat history clears)
 - Option to select between different LLaMA2 chat API endpoints (7B, 13B or 70B).
-Default is 70B.
+The default is 70B.
 - Configure model hyperparameters from the sidebar (Temperature, Top P, Max Sequence Length).
 - Includes "User:" and "Assistant:" prompts for the chat conversation.
-- Each model (7B, 13B & 70BB) runs on Replicate - (7B and 13B run on one A100 40Gb, and 70B runs on one A100 80Gb).
+- Each model (7B, 13B & 70B) runs on Replicate - (7B and 13B run on one A100 40Gb, and 70B runs on one A100 80Gb).
 - Docker image included to deploy this app in Fly.io

 ## Installation